xrdt/xrdt.github.io/_posts/2020-08-31-august-links.md

   * Reality is more complicated that you think it is.
   * There's always more to learn.
 * [How Coronavirus Accelerated Technological Developments May Rewrite our Cultural Map](http://subpixel.space/entries/premonition/)
+  * How will culture shift online?
+Probably micro networks will explode.
+People can't handle all the mainstream social networks.
+Intangibles like activities and narratives will take precedence.
+Knowledge tooling will evolve to support the new ways to share units of cultural significance.
+  * Brands with relationship models will hold up better than ones like dropshipping and other low-margin microbrands.
+How will DTC work without infinite VC funding?
+People like participating in the success of brands so crowdfunding and patronage will probably accelerate.
+  * People will not be nearly as comfortable being in dense urban spaces as they were before (seems like a very American phenomenon, given how undense most of the country is).
+Who will now vacant ground-floor real estate in prime urban streets go to?
+The small entrepreneurs or the big box players like Amazon?
+  * More entertainment, less money to get it.
+People are going to get creative to satisfy their needs.
+  * How can tools like Zoom (and nascent competitors like Roblox/) help people better structure their time?
+Watch for the emergence of spatial interfaces.
+  * Eyo will people ever die?
+Given that you can create deepfakes of anybody with a sufficient online presence, how will you send people off?
+When will you do it?
+Or will their computer supported consciousness meld into the backbone of the web?
 * [Exploration of the End of Authenticity](https://subpixel.space/entries/after-authenticity/)
   * It's not longer selling out to capitalize on your reach and get famous and break out of indie / hipster circles.